-The male attractant technique (MAT) makes use of small amounts of the attractant cuelure mixed with the pesticide naled (Dibrom® Concentrate), which are absorbed by cotton wicks placed in Jackson traps.
-Male flies are, lured to the traps, where they are killed by the pesticide when they feed at the wicks.
+The male attractant technique (MAT) makes use of the male attractant cuelure and a toxicant in traps and is accomplished via two methods.
+In the first method, used in California for decades, a small amount of cuelure is mixed with the pesticide naled (Dibrom® Concentrate).
+This mixture is absorbed by cotton wicks placed in Jackson traps.
+Male flies are lured to the traps, where they are killed by the pesticide when they feed at the wicks.
+In the second method, a cuelure-containing polymer "plug" is suspended in the Jackson trap.
+A strip with DDVP (2,2-dichlorovinyl dimethyl phosphate) (7-10 weight %) is placed in the trap.
+Male flies are lured to the traps and are killed when they enter the trap by the DDVP.
+This method is expected to allow traps to remain effective for a longer period of time than those using wicks.
 MAT is applied as traps placed in trees, shrubs, or other inanimate objects, placed six to eight feet above the ground and out of the reach of the public.
 The project boundaries will be nine-square miles around each site where flies were detected.
 Application is made to a targeted density of 1000 evenly distributed sites in each square mile.
 Traps are replaced every four weeks for two life cycles (typically four to six months).
 Life cycle durations are dependent on temperature.